 We will take some random date and time information to explain the methods.

 Not to mention, we have used the Microsoft 365 version.
 You may use any other version at your convenience.

-1. Using DATEVALUE Function in Excel
+1. Using DATEVALUE Function to Convert Text to Date and Time in Excel

 The DATEVALUE function converts a date in the text format to a number in Excel.

 So, the formula to convert a text value to date.
 For example, =DATEVALUE(B5), where B5 is a cell with a date stored as a text string.